raffaele-abramini/twilio-flex-plugin-remote-logout/README.md

-# Your custom Twilio Flex Plugin
+# Twilio Flex Plugin  - Remote Logout

-Twilio Flex Plugins allow you to customize the apperance and behavior of [Twilio Flex](https://www.twilio.com/flex).
-If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).
+This plugin will allow agents to remotely logout from specific devices.

 ## Setup